EricZinda/Perplexity/backlog.md

   - Let's start again
   - could we reorder?
   - I don't want X
+- implement "how many vegetarian dishes are there"
+- implement "how many vegetarian dishes do you have?"

 - ChatGPT scenario:
   - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
 Get a table and buy lunch for both of you.
 You have 15 dollars in cash.